tinyplex/tinybase/site/guides/7_developer_tools/2_generating_apis.md

 definition (`shop.d.ts`) and requires the two files to be next to each other in the file system.

-If the Store has neither an explicit Schema, nor can one be inferred, the two strings will be empty, since no type information can be usefully generated for the Store.
+If the Store has neither an explicit TablesSchema, nor can one be inferred, the two strings will be empty, since no type information can be usefully generated for the Store.

-If you do not wish to handle the programmatic steps described above, and simply want to take a Schema stored in a file and generate these definitions directly, see the Command Line guide in this section.
+If you do not wish to handle the programmatic steps described above, and simply want to take a TablesSchema stored in a file and generate these definitions directly, see the Command Line guide in this section.

 You can also read the brief Gathering Statistics guide.